osama318/Majin-Dogo-analysis-my-SQl-/README.md

 Time-based analysis of queue durations by day and hour.
 Temporary tables and views for reusable, modular analysis.
 Practical recommendations for water source upgrades based on contamination and usage data.
-Dive into the code to explore how SQL can drive data-driven solutions for water access challenges!
+Dive into the code to explore how SQL can drive data-driven solutions for water access challenges